-The results of processing and analyzing the data using the multiple linear regression method obtained a regression equation with an estimated model as follows Y = 13.236+ 0.030X1 + 0.213X2 + 0.248X3 + 0.131X4 + e.
+The results of processing and analyzing the data using the multiple linear regression method obtained a regression equation with an estimated model as follows Y = 13.236 + 0.030X1 + 0.213X2 + 0.248X3 + 0.131X4 + e.
 Based on this equation, a positive constant value of 13.236 is obtained.
-The product regression coefficient ( $\beta 1$ ) = 0.030 is also obtained, which indicates that the product factor has a positive effect on purchasing decisions.
+The product regression coefficient ($\beta 1$) = 0.030 is also obtained, which indicates that the product factor has a positive effect on purchasing decisions.
 This means that if the product increases or is better, it is suspected that the purchase decision will also increase.
-The price regression coefficient ( $\beta 2$ ) = 0.213 indicates that the price has a positive effect on purchasing decisions, meaning that if the price increases or is better, it is suspected that the price has a positive effect on purchasing decisions, meaning that if the price increases or is better, it is suspected that the price has a positive effect on purchasing decision will also increase.
+The price regression coefficient ($\beta 2$) = 0.213 indicates that the price has a positive effect on purchasing decisions, meaning that if the price increases or is better, it is suspected that the purchasing decision will also increase.

-Place or location factor $(\beta 3) = 0.248$ , indicating that the place or location has a positive effect on purchasing decisions, meaning that if the place or location increases or is better, it is suspected that the purchasing decision will also increase.
-Promotion factor $(\beta 4) = 0.131$ , indicating that promotion has a positive effect on purchasing decisions.
+Place or location factor (β 3) = 0.248, indicating that the place or location has a positive effect on purchasing decisions, meaning that if the place or location increases or is better, it is suspected that the purchasing decision will also increase.
+Promotion factor (β 4) = 0.131, indicating that promotion has a positive effect on purchasing decisions.
 This means that if the promotion increases or is better, it is assumed that the purchase decision will also increase.

 Analysis of the correlation coefficient shows an r-value of 0.691, which is in the strong and positive category.
 This means that there is a strong and positive relationship between the marketing mix and purchasing decisions.
-If there is an increase in the marketing mix, it will be followed by strengthening purchasing decisions.
+It there is an increase in the marketing mix, it will be followed by strengthening purchasing decisions.
 The coefficient of determination R Square is 0.585.
 This shows that the marketing mix can explain 58% of the purchase decision, and the remaining 41.5% is explained by other factors not examined, such as cultural, social, personal, and psychological factors.

-Testing the hypothesis using the F test at a value of $\alpha = 0.05$ obtained the result that Fcount is greater than F-table (2.603 > 2.47), so it can be concluded that H0 is rejected and Ha is accepted, which means that with a 95% confidence level, there is a positive and significant influence simultaneous marketing mix on cosmetic purchasing decisions.
+Testing the hypothesis using the F test at a value of $\alpha = 0.05$ obtained the result that F count is greater than F-table (2.603 > 2.47), so it can be concluded that H0 is rejected and Ha is accepted, which means that with a 95% confidence level, there is a positive and significant influence simultaneous marketing mix on cosmetic purchasing decisions.
 Testing the hypothesis using the t-test on the independent variables of product, price, place or location, and promotion on purchasing decisions as follows: